Anchor Shackles: The $15 Insurance Policy

 High-tensile, or Grade B, shackles when correctly sized are much stronger than the chain they match.
 They are two times stronger than the appropriate size G30 or G40 chain, and almost two times the strength, based on our tests, of G43.
 Even when you move up into high-tensile G70 chain, the Grade B shackles are still 25 percent stronger, if loaded in a straight line.

-If you opt for G70 chain, you can still use any of the top-rated American shackles we tested with some confidence.
+If you opt for G70 chain, you can still use any of the top-rated U.S. shackles we tested with some confidence.
 The CMP yellow-pin Grade A shackle we tested could comfortably be used with G30, G40, and G43 chain and would still exceed G70 strength by 15 percent.

 We have not changed our views on shackle lifespan since 1998.
 Shackles should be considered a consumable product and should be regularly examined for corrosion at the pin or any deformation.
 Owners should carry spare anchor shackles and be prepared to change them regularly.
 They are not expensive, but they are essential items.

 It makes no sense saving a few dollars by buying an unbranded or unrated shackle.
-Likewise, we wouldnt buy a Grade A shackle when a stronger, Grade B shackle is available for a few dollars more.
+Likewise, we wouldn’t buy a Grade A shackle when a stronger, Grade B shackle is available for a few dollars more.
 (Be aware that these higher Grade B working load limits are often achieved by simply reducing the safety factors, so seek out the published safety factor, or UTS.)
 Any Grade B shackle of the maximum size to fit both chain and anchor would be more than adequate for an imperial G30 or G43 chain.
 Be sure to buy the maximum size possible, even if the shackle needs a bit of help to fit the anchor shank.

 Metric poses a problem.
-To fit an 8-millimeter metric G30 or G40 chain, it is likely that a 5/16-inch shackle (with a pin size of 3/8-inch, or 10 millimeters) would be required, but this shackle (working load limit of 1.25 tons) might not fit a 45-pound anchor, which would require using two shackles.
+To fit an 8-mm metric G30 or G40 chain, it is likely that a 5/16-in. shackle (with a pin size of 3/8-in., or 10 mm) would be required, but this shackle (working load limit of 1.25 tons) might not fit a 45-lb. anchor, which would require using two shackles.
 Peerless has the widest range of shackle sizes, so we would lean toward its supply in favor of Crosby.
-Campbell also has a more limited size range.
-Neither Crosby nor Campbell offer shackles for the chain and anchor sizes found on smaller boats.
+Note: Now that they are the same company, supply chains may have integrated.

 Given that downsizing is the aim of choosing a G70 chain, the best option would be to look for imperial-sized links, as this allows more option in terms of anchor shackles.

 One final alternative, is to have larger links welded to the chain at the anchor end (or both, so the rode can be reversed).
 Some chain companies will do this for you when you order a large quantity of chain.
-The trouble here is that inevitably, the chain will corrode in certain areas (usually near the ends) and, if you decide to cut away that corroded portion, youll lose your big end link.
+The trouble here is that inevitably, the chain will corrode in certain areas (usually near the ends) and, if you decide to cut away that corroded portion, you’ll lose your big end link.
 (Having a local welder re-attach the bigger link means it will not be galvanized and you would need to have supreme confidence in the welder.)

 Until some sensible and easy means is developed to allow an anchor to be attached to a G70 metric chain, it likely will remain only peripheral equipment.
-We will be exploring some other alternative anchor-chain links in a future report.

 Anchor Shackles